Celeborn2BeAlive/openglnoel/docs/gltf-viewer-01-intro-01-intro.md

 - Use a test driven development architecture to test our project at each iteration

 ## Test driven development (TDD)

+> WIP: The TDD is still in Work in Progress, it is not yet completely implemented in the SDK but will be soon.

 One special feature I wanted for this tutorial is test driven development.
 More specifically, we will use **Non Regression Unit tests** (NRU tests) to ensure our application compute correct images at each step of the development process.